-- The new bigger and faster Gondola went up – the smaller came down.
+- The new bigger and faster Gondola went up – the smaller came down (need to confirm the year).
 Improved snow-making occurred and winch-cat procured.

-- The MMSC hosted the Telemark National, the Seagrams Pro-Am Cup and the Carnival Wintermeister events.
+- The MMSC hosted the Telemark Nationals, the Seagrams Pro-Am Cup and the Carnival Wintermeister events.

 - Al Coppock took charge as Race Secretary with Kitty, Jody Tomlinson and Becky Graddock as timers.

-- Night skiing begins on the Gondola and Pascale Savard joined the Club staff.
+- Night skiing begins on the Gondola, highest and longest night skiing in the East.
+(Lindner)

-- At the World Championships in Japan, Erik Schlopy barely survived a horrendous crash (seen by all on TV) but Erik was back
+- At the World Championships in Japan, Erik Schlopy barely survived a horrendous crash (seen by all on TV) but was back skiing on the USST.

 - Snowboarders had six in the Nationals with Chad Langdon and Tony Francisco in the top 10.